Holiday inspiration currently loading...

 Return to Dublin and wend your way home or let us know if a different departure point is more suitable for you.

-This holiday includes stays in Wicklow, County Cork, West Cork, County Kerry and Ballyvaughan.
+This holiday includes stays in Sligo, Connemara, Ballyvaughan, West Cork and East Cork.

-Price is based on two adults sharing a double or twin room for nine nights on a bed and breakfast basis; price includes a private guided walk in Cork City, entry to Bantry House stately home and gardens in West Cork and a private guided walk on the Burren in Co Clare.
+Price is based on two adults sharing a double or twin room for 10 nights on a bed and breakfast basis; price includes a private guided Sligo Bay Oyster farm visit and tasting, and a guided walk on the Burren as part of a small group.

 Before your departure, you will receive personalised holiday information including full directions, recommended routes, and suggestions on places to visit depending on your interests and our local knowledge to help you get the most from your holiday.

 All itineraries and room types are presented subject to availability at specific hotels.

 This holiday can be arranged from late March until the middle of November.